Outdoor Activity Instructors

 Do you have accommodation?

 Yes.
 We have a campsite where we run residential school and youth trips, and each year we set up a staff area for the spring and summer.
-Camping accommodation is optional and comes with a small salary sacrifice.
+Camping accommodation is optional.

 Are there age restrictions?